sandesha-hegde/Smile-detector/README.md

 Smile tracter can be used to detect smile in a images,videos,or live stream from a camera.This project used some deep learning techniques to find a smile in an image or video

 ## Requirements
-keras.
+- keras
-opencv
+- opencv
-matplotlib
+- matplotlib
-numpy
+- numpy
-imutils
+- imutils
-argparse
+- argparse

 if you find any difficulties in installing use below command.
 ##### pip install requirement.txt